Blog

 1. Missing required DLL libraries

-2. Issues with user or system file permissions
+2. Issues with user permissions or system files

 3. Damage to system files or the registry

-4. Blocking applications by antivirus software or Windows Firewall
+4. The app is being blocked by antivirus software or the Windows firewall

 6. Conflicts with third-party software

-If the problem goes away, it means that the application requires elevated privileges.
+If the problem goes away, it means the app requires elevated privileges.

-Some applications require an active version of .NET Framework:
+Some applications require an active version of the .NET Framework:

 • Go to Control Panel > Programs > Turn Windows features on or off